JakeHump/dwa15-spring2017-notes/03_Laravel/18_Forms_POST.md

     $title = $request->input('title');

+    #
+    #
-    # Code will eventually go here to actually save this book to a database
+    # [...Code will eventually go here to actually save this book to a database...]
+    #
+    #

+    # Redirect the user to the page to view the book
     return redirect('/books/'.$title);
 }
 ```